intxcc/pyaudio_portaudio/README.md

 ---

-You can find the precompiled build, static linked with portaudio as well as the static linked portaudio in the [release](https://github.com/intxcc/pyaudio_portaudio/releases).
-For using PyAudio you will not need the static linked portaudio, as this is static linked into PyAudio as well.
+You can find the precompiled PyAudio build, static linked with PortAudio, as well as only the static linked PortAudio in the [release](https://github.com/intxcc/pyaudio_portaudio/releases).

 I will try to rebuild the project on each update from one of the used projects.